TimMikeladze/reptiles.dev/README.md

 Every image is given a key and cached for a short while.
 Including the key of the image in a link will return the cached image.
 If no image is cached than one will be generated cached with the given key.

-This method of generating random yet temporarily identifiable image is great to use when mocking & developing front-ends, mapping some data to ids, or as placeholder images inside a
+This method of generating random yet temporarily identifiable image is great to use when mocking & developing front-ends, mapping some fake ids to images, or as placeholder images inside a
 Storybook.

 ## Examples